 Shizuku was eventually remade in 2004 for Windows computers under the name Shizuku Renewal which featured redrawn artwork, a new soundtrack and rewrites made to the story in order for the game to be in compliance with new rules made by the Ethics Organization of Computer Software.

 - Upper management at Leaf basically allowed the development team for Shizuku to create whatever they wanted but with a few stipulations.
 The game had to be set in a high school, the protagonist had to be a boy and they infamously required that the player must be able to reach the first sex scene within 5 minutes of starting the game.
 This was made achievable by having a bad ending near the beginning of the story that can be obtained if the player refuses to investigate the mysteries surrounding the school.

 - While Shizuku coined the word "visual novel" the game is also responsible for popularizing the term "True End".
-Other games with multiple endings had previously simply called their canonical endings the "happy ending" or something similar.
-Shizuku was the first game to classify the ending the author intended to be the real conclusion to the story as the "true" ending, which would become a common term within the visual novel genre.
+Other games with multiple endings had previously called their canonical ending the "happy ending" or something similar.
+Shizuku was the first game to classify its story's real conclusion as the "true" ending, which would become a common term within the visual novel genre.

 - Bungle Bungle - The official website of Tatsuya Takahashi and Tooru Minazuki, creators of the Leaf Visual Novel Series.